 The Psychology community at Texas Children's Hospital/Baylor College of Medicine is dedicated to promoting an environment of respect, inclusion, equity, belongingness, and appreciation across all dimensions of identity.
-We are passionate about building and sustaining an inclusive, equitable, welcoming, and enriching working and learning environment that is conducive to the intellectual, emotional, and social development of our diverse community.
+We are passionate about building and sustaining an inclusive, equitable, welcoming, and enriching working, learning, and patient care environment that is conducive to the intellectual, emotional, and social development of our diverse community.
 We embrace providing high quality and culturally sensitive patient care, training, and scholarship that affirm the dignity, worth, and value of all individuals.

 In April 2021, the Division of Psychology launched an Inclusive Excellence (IE) Steering Team with representation from staff; clinical, training, and research leadership; trainee liaison; family liaison; Committee of Diversity and Inclusion (CODI); and TCH Diversity, Equity, and Inclusion leadership.
 The IE Steering Team works in tandem with CODI to plan and carry out DEI initiatives.
-In addition, the Psychology Division currently has five "pillars" of Inclusive Excellence, including: 1) Cultural & Linguistic Diversity, 2) Racial & Ethnic Inclusion for Black Youth, 3) Disability Inclusion, 4) Gender & Sexual Diversity, and 5) Immigrant & Undocumented Youth.
+In addition, the Psychology Division currently has five "pillars" of Inclusive Excellence, including: 1) Cultural & Linguistic Diversity, 2) Racial & Ethnic Inclusion for Black Youth, 3) Disability Inclusion, 4) Gender & Sexual Diversity, 5) Immigrant & Undocumented Youth, and 6) Economic Justice.
+The Economic Justice pillar is our newest pillar, added in 2022.
 Each pillar has distinct faculty leadership who champion these areas.
 Fellows have the opportunity to participate in activities across all levels of IE including participation in pillar initiatives, joining monthly CODI meetings, and applying to be a trainee liaison on the IE Steering Team.